 Pen heat controls how hot the pen tip gets and how quickly the wood darkens.
 Obviously a higher heat means the quicker the wood darkens up.

 I’m not a fan of high heat because of heat buildup.
 Heat buildup happens when the pen tip is not in contact with the wood.
 Excessive pen heat can create unwanted charred spots upon first contact with the wood.
 Since I often pause while I’m burning to look at my reference material, I keep the heat setting lower on my unit to counteract heat buildup.
-My unit goes to 10 and most of the time I have the heat setting at around 3**.
+More on this shortly.

 I do want to mention that you should NEVER allow your pen tip to get so hot that it starts glowing red.
 This is extremely bad for the pen tip!
 It can cause metal fatigue which can substantially reduce the life of your pen tip.

-What type of wood are you burning on?
+Let’s get back to burner temperature.
+What temperature you should use really depends on a number of things.
+For example, what type of wood are you burning on?
 Hardwood requires a higher heat setting than softwoods.
 I usually burn on basswood (also called linden and common lime) which is a pale colored softwood.
+Basswood has a hardness rating of 410 whereas maple rates 1450.
+This means that maple will require a higher heat setting than basswood.

-What type of pen tip are you using?
-Larger pen tips require a higher heat setting than smaller ones.
+Another factor is what type of pen tip are you using?
+Larger pen tips almost always require a higher heat setting than smaller ones.

 Also, how many burn hours does the pen tip have?
-The more burn hours or use the lower the heat setting.
+The more burn hours the nib has a lower the heat setting is required.
+I’m not sure why this is, but it is.
 The pen tip I use most often has over 1000 hours of burn time on it.
 It requires a lower heat setting than a brand new pen tip of the same type.

 Don’t focus on the number.
 Instead focus on the color of the burn result you get.